szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log attachments usage to console``: Prints attachment-processing decisions and related activity to the console, helping diagnose upload, extraction, RAG, or native-attachment handling.
 Default: False.

-* ``Log Agents usage to console``: Prints general agent execution diagnostics to the console, including activity from agent workflows not covered by the more specialized Agents v2 logging options.
+* ``Log Agents usage to console``: Prints general agent execution diagnostics to the console, including activity from agent workflows not covered by the more specialized Chat with Agents logging options.
 Default: False.

-* ``Log agents v2 workflow``: Logs a concise Agents v2 workflow trace, including orchestration events, tool names, statuses, waits, and response previews without full prompts or large payloads.
+* ``Log Chat with Agents workflow``: Logs a concise Chat with Agents workflow trace, including orchestration events, tool names, statuses, waits, and response previews without full prompts or large payloads.
 Default: False.

-* ``Agents v2 verbose (log full flow to console)``: Logs the complete Agents v2 orchestration flow, including system prompts, tool calls, worker state, RAG context, inputs, and outputs.
+* ``Chat with Agents verbose (log full flow to console)``: Logs the complete Chat with Agents orchestration flow, including system prompts, tool calls, worker state, RAG context, inputs, and outputs.
 This may contain sensitive data.
 Default: False.

 * ``Log LlamaIndex usage to console``: Prints LlamaIndex indexing, retrieval, and query-flow diagnostics to the console.
 Enable it when troubleshooting Chat with Files or vector-store behavior.
 Default: False.